azeemushan/AI_based_searchable_video_archive/README.md

-# AI based Searchable Video Archive
+# AI-based Searchable Video Archive
 This AI-based searchable video archive is a system that uses artificial intelligence (AI) and other technologies to make videos searchable and easily accessible.
 It involves analyzing the content of videos, extracting metadata, and creating a searchable index, allowing users to find specific videos or segments based on keywords, topics, or other criteria.
 Here's an explanation of the program you provided:

 **Program Description:**